runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 Parse the program `true && false || false` yourself, and confirm that the AST places `||` as the top level symbol.
-Then modify the definition so that you will get the opposite parse.
+Then modify the definition so that you will get the alternative parse.

 ## Associativity